Provide assurance around your financial and data controls.

 Is your organization secure?
 Can you prove it?
 The SOC 2 report focuses on your non-financial reporting controls, as they relate to security, availability, processing integrity, confidentiality or privacy.
 It assures that you’re securely managing data to protect the interests of your client companies and their customers.

-SOC 3 Report: Simple Assurance around Trust Services Principles, Criteria and Illustrations
+SOC 3 Report: Simple Assurance around the Trust Services Criteria

-It provides assurance related to your controls over security, availability, processing integrity, confidentiality or privacy, but it does not include the details and opinion statement provided as part of a SOC 2 Report.
+It provides assurance related to your controls over security, availability, processing integrity, confidentiality or privacy, but it does not include the details provided as part of a SOC 2 report.